This article will explain the full cost to fit a high performance MVHR system in a new build or renovated home in the UK, updated for 2023 prices.

 MVHR suppliers offering “free” designs often also hide the actual design costs by using cheaper materials in the supply costs to increase their profit margin.

-It takes one to six weeks to design a proper residential MVHR system from scratch, and the designer will usually need:
+For our design team it takes minimum one and up to four weeks to design a proper residential MVHR system from scratch, and our design team will usually request:

 - structural and architectural layout drawings (in pdf) – or even paper sketches will do;